 The proof of residence is mandatory to submit your application.
 It is very important indeed because will have an impact on the calculation of your scholarship.

 A proof of residence can be any official document with your name and address on it but it must have been issued within the 12 months prior to the application deadline.
-The document has to be in roman characters (or with a joint translation) and if possible in English.
+The document has to be in roman characters (or with a joint translation to English).
 It can be:

 - an invoice (phone, electricity, gas…) for your current residence with your name on it,